suborb/huafan-wifiswitch/README.md

 Example auction for them: http://www.ebay.co.uk/itm/Smart-WiFi-Wireless-Remote-Control-UK-Plug-Socket-Switch-Power-Mobile-Phone-App-/272277763047 (I didn't use this seller)

-Firmware servers:
+## The script

+hfswitch.py allows the controlling of a switch and additionally allows usage statistics to me posted back to domoticz.
+For usage to work, the script should be run periodically.

+## Servers the firmware contacts:

 121.42.46.59 port 2110 and 5110.
 This is the main control host.
-The protocol between the plug and server is different to that described here, but uses the same AES characteristics.

 iotbucket.com the switch talks to one of the servers under this domain and regularly issues a HTTP ping.

-Code will come later, but the information here is enough to control a switch.

 ## Discovery